IBM/code-engine-java-sdk/README_FIRST.md

 The `before_install` step runs the instructions to decrypt the `ibm-credentials.env.enc` file.
 It only does for *pushes* to a branch.
 This is done so that integration tests only run on *push* builds and not on *pull request* builds.

 The `script` section runs the command to build and run test.
-Note that we plan to add unit test generation to the Java SDK generator in the future, but that feature is not yet available for Java, so the java-sdk-template will skip running tests for now.

 The `deploy` section is the last step of the build and triggers the automated release management.
 Builds will be published to the release section of the Github project.